 | Zone | What it means | What to do |

-| * Green | Controlled asthma | Continue using daily medications, if applicable |
+| * Green | Controlled asthma | Continue taking daily medications as prescribed, if applicable. |

-| * Yellow | Symptoms appear | Use rescue inhaler |
+| * Yellow | Onset of symptoms | Use rescue inhaler as instructed in your child’s Asthma Action Plan. |

-| * Red | Severe crisis | Seek emergency care |
+| * Red | Crisis | Seek emergency medical care immediately. |

-| Each zone indicates: which medications to use (pills, liquids, or inhalers), when to administer them, and in what amount. | ||
+| Each zone outlines which medication to use (tablets, liquids, or inhalers), when to give them, and the correct dosage according to your child’s individualized plan. | ||

 References: